NTNU-TDT4295/BRICOLEUR/ultrasonic/README.md

 ### Wiring (UART)

 The Gecko outputs debug data over UART.
-PD0 is the TX pin, RX is not enabled.
+PD0 is the TX pin, RX is used for the sensors.
 See the code for baud rate.